 - Certified Neuroscience Registered Nurse

 - Advanced Cardiac Life Support Provider/Pediatric Advanced Life Support

 - Board Certified Acute Care Nurse Practitioner

-In 2012, Susan Fairley-Holbach joined Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center (Midwestern) as an acute care nurse practitioner.
+In 2012, Susan Fairley-Holbach joined Cancer Treatment Centers of America® (CTCA) in suburban Chicago as an acute care nurse practitioner.
 Fairley-Holbach has more than 30 years of experience in acute care nursing in hospital and clinic settings, and.
 She is certified in Critical Care Nursing and Neuroscience Nursing, and as a Nurse Practitioner.

 "CTCA® is very holistic, always addressing the needs of patients and their family members," says Fairley-Holbach.
 "We recognize that every individual has his or her own special needs that must always be acknowledged and addressed."